sigmavirus24/issues.py/README.md

 ## Goals

  * Fully-tested partial library (Will only cover the issues part of GitHub)
+    * Although, I reserve the right to spin off part of it into it's own GitHub API library
  * Fully-featured issue tracking script
  * Will have complete caching for parameterized requests and non-paramerterized requests